anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Stateless Join Proxy {#jpy-encapsulation-protocol}

-Stateless join proxy operation eliminates the need and complexity to maintain per UDP connection mapping state on the proxy and the state machinery to build, maintain and remove this mapping state.
+Stateless Join Proxy operation eliminates the need and complexity to maintain per UDP connection mapping state on the proxy and the state machinery to build, maintain and remove this mapping state.
 It also removes the need to protect this mapping state against DoS attacks and may also reduce memory and CPU requirements on the proxy.

-Stateless join proxy operations works by encapsulating the DTLS messages into a new CoAP header {{RFC7252}}.
+Stateless Join Proxy operations works by encapsulating the DTLS messages into a new CoAP header {{RFC7252}}.
 This new CoAP header is designed to be as minimalistic as possible.
 The use of CoAP here costs a XXX bytes more than a custom encapsulation, but simplies much of the operation, as well as permitting the result to pass through CoAP proxies, CoAP to HTTP proxies, and other mechanisms that might be introduced into a network.
 This also eliminates custom code that is only rarely used, which may reduce bugs.